Online Learning: A Modern Introduction Using Convex Optimization: Composite Losses and Proximal Operators

 Let's now see a variant of the linearization of the losses: \emph{partial linearization of composite losses}.

-Suppose that the losses we receive are composed by two terms: one convex function changing over time and another part is fixed and known.
-These losses are called \emph{composite}.
+Suppose that the losses we receive are composed of two terms: one convex function changing over time, and another part is fixed and known.
+These losses are called \textbf{composite}.
 For example, we might have $\ell_t(\bx)= \tilde{\ell}_t(\bx)+\lambda \|\bx\|_1$.
 Using the linearization, we might just take the subgradient of $\ell_t$.
-However, in this particular case, we might lose the ability of the $L_1$ norm to produce sparse solutions.
+However, in this particular case, we might lose the ability of the L$_1$ norm to produce sparse solutions.

-There is a better way to deal with these kind of losses: Move the constant part of the loss inside the regularization term.
+There is a better way to deal with these kinds of losses: move the constant part of the loss inside the regularization term.
 In this way, that part will not be linearized but used exactly in the argmin of the update.
+Moreover, the regret of the algorithm will depend only on the subgradient of $\tilde{\ell}_t$ rather than subgradients of the full loss $\ell_t$.
 Assuming that the argmin is still easily computable, you can always expect better performance from this approach.
-In particular, in the case of adding an $L_1$ norm to the losses, you will be predicting in each step with the solution of an $L_1$ regularized optimization problem.
+In particular, in the case of adding an L$_1$ norm to the losses, you will be predicting in each step with the solution of an L$_1$ regularized optimization problem.

+\begin{remark} Given that we do not pay for the gradient of the regularizer in the regret upper bound of \ac{FTRL}, one may wonder why we do not put the entire loss function in the regularizer.
+This is not possible because it would require knowledge of the future: at time $t$, we construct the regularizer $\psi_t$ when we do not have access to the future loss $\ell_t$. \end{remark}